Could you have an ulcer and not know it?

 Muslim woman researches on a computer

-Nearly 15 million adults in the United States—about 6 percent of the population—have been diagnosed with a stomach ulcer, according to the Centers for Disease Control and Prevention.
-Despite their prevalence, the symptoms of stomach ulcers can frequently be mistaken for other conditions, such as heartburn.
+Peptic ulcers are sores that develop in the lining of your stomach or small intestine.
+More than 3 million people in the United States—about 1 percent of the population—are affected, according to a 2024 review in JAMA.
+Despite their prevalence, the symptoms of these ulcers can frequently be mistaken for other conditions, such as heartburn.
 Some people may not show any signs at all.

 If you’re concerned that your stomach pain could be something more serious, learn about the causes, treatment, and prevention methods for peptic ulcers.